-2. Most Sites Are Restricted
+2. Many Sites Are Restricted

 FYI: You can't use Snapchat on JetBlue flights https://t.co/pnGfq1E1JK

-— Mike Murphy (@mcwm) April 14, 2016
+— Mike Murphy is at CES (@mcwm) April 14, 2016

 An Airbus A321 in high-density configuration (the one used overwhelmingly by low-budget carriers) holds 236 passengers.
-A typical Emirates Airbus A380 with a three-class layout (containing economy, business, and first class seats) holds an astonishing 517 passengers.
+A typical Emirates Airbus A380 with a three-class layout (containing economy, business, and first-class seats) holds an astonishing 517 passengers.

-You’ve got to fight all of them for Internet access.
+You’ve got to fight all of them for internet access.

 In short, you need to simultaneously lower your expectations, while also appreciating the technical marvel that is in-flight Wi-Fi.

 Domestic US flyers are extremely lucky in that almost all carriers have some form of in-flight Wi-Fi.
 Rather than list the airlines that do offer it, I might as well mention the major ones that don’t: